 World's Largest Camera

 Gravitational lensing is our best tool for finding dark matter.
-LSST's power and large field of view will enable us to see weaker lenses, which are more common.Read More
+LSST will benefit from Rubin Observatory's power and large field of view, which will enable us to see weaker lenses, which are more common.Read More

-The LSST will undertake a thorough exploration of our solar system with two goals in mind: learning how it originally formed, and protecting Earth from hazardous, near-flying asteroids.Read More
+The LSST will allow scientists to undertake a thorough exploration of our solar system with two goals in mind: learning how it originally formed, and protecting Earth from hazardous, near-flying asteroids.Read More

-Individual stars in the Milky Way and the galaxies nearby can be resolved by the LSST.
+Individual stars in the Milky Way and the galaxies nearby can be resolved in the LSST data.
 These stars then provide a fossil record—a Rosetta Stone—that can be decoded to determine how these galaxies formed.Read More

 |Length||12.25 ft (3.73 m)|